HamishGBrown/MuSTEM/Readme.md

 ## License

-This project is licensed under the GNU GPLv3.0 - see the [LICENSE.txt](LICENSE.txt) file for details
+This project is licensed under the GNU GPLv3.0 - see the [LICENSE.txt](LICENSE.txt) file for details.

 ## Acknowledgments